fastify/fastify/docs/Reference/Type-Providers.md

 Type Providers are offered as additional packages you will need to install into your project.
 Each provider uses a different inference library under the hood;
 allowing you to select the library most appropriate for your needs.
-Official type Provider packages follow a `@fastify/type-provider-{provider-name}` naming convention, and there are several community ones available as well.
+Official Type Provider packages follow a `@fastify/type-provider-{provider-name}` naming convention, and there are several community ones available as well.